core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Processing of an Incoming Request {#incoming-requests}

-Upon receiving a request REQ, the recipient endpoint performs the actions described in the following steps. {{sec-incoming-req-diag}} provides an overview of these steps through a state diagram.
+Upon receiving a request REQ, the recipient endpoint performs the following steps. {{sec-incoming-req-diag}} provides an overview of these steps through a state diagram.

-1. If REQ includes proxy-related options, the endpoint moves to Step 2.
-Otherwise, the endpoint moves to Step 3.
+1. If REQ includes proxy-related options, this algorithm moves to Step 2.
+Otherwise, this algorithm moves to Step 5.

-2. The endpoint proceeds as defined below, depending on which of the two following conditions holds.

-   * REQ includes either of the following (set) of CoAP options:
+2. If REQ includes either of the following (set) of CoAP options, the endpoint proceeds as defined below.
+Otherwise, this algorithm moves to Step 3.

    * The Proxy-Uri Option or the Proxy-Cri Option, possibly in combination with the Uri-Path-Abbrev Option (see {{Section 2.4 of I-D.ietf-core-uri-path-abbrev}}).

    * The Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with a combination of:

-       * The Uri-Host Option.

-       * The Uri-Port Option.

-       * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

-     If the endpoint is not configured to be a forward-proxy, it stops processing REQ and responds with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
-This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, the endpoint MUST check whether forwarding REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
-This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.

-     In case the check fails, the endpoint MUST stop processing REQ and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client.
-This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Instead, in case the check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
-In particular, the endpoint checks whether the authority component (host and port) of the request URI identifies the endpoint itself.
-In such a case, REQ has to be treated as a local (non-proxied) request and the endpoint moves to Step 1.

-     Otherwise, the endpoint forwards REQ to (the next hop towards) the origin server according to the request URI, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
-For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Responses Option (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).

-     If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.

-     After that, the endpoint does not take any further action.

-   * REQ does not include the Proxy-Scheme Option or the Proxy-Scheme-Number Option, but it includes a combination of:

      * The Uri-Host Option.